Installing Axiom Chrome Extension

 Click into the builder for an Axiom by clicking on the Edit button in the dashboard, or by creating a new Automation.

-Advanced options for Axiom are available from the bar at top, which can be opened by clicking the cog at the side of top bar.
-Once this is done, to find the options to share and import Axioms, click on Share Your Automation:
+Advanced options for Axiom are available from the bar at top, which can be opened by clicking the three dots menu at the side of top bar and then choosing the “Settings” option.

 To import a file you have been sent or have previously downloaded, follow these steps: